 Student learning outcomes

-In addition to the institutional learning outcomes, by the end of the program, the graduate should be able to:
+1. By the end of the program, graduates should be able to:

 1. Identify and develop personal leadership skills.

-2. Construct and design clinical-based research questions.
+2. Design and implement clinical-based research questions.

 3. Interpret and disseminate research findings.